xrrocha/word-scrambler/README.md

 Note also the type `Array<String>`.
 Kotlin arrays are regular generic types, just like collections!
-They're indexed with `[]`, as in Java, and are as efficient as their Java counterparts.
+They're indexed with `[]`, as in Java, and are as efficient as their Java counterparts because, despite appearances, they _are_ Java arrays.

 ```kotlin
 val words = arrayOf(